Race (film series): Race 2 (2013)

 After this, Ranveer shows RD and Cherry that his plan is to steal the Shroud of Turin.
 Ranveer will steal the Shroud himself, but will tell Armaan that he is getting someone else to do it.
 That person will ask for 15 billion Euros from Armaan, which Ranveer will secretly take.
 After that, he will get away with the Shroud and all of Armaan's money.
 RD is afraid of Armaan and therefore betrays Ranveer.
 RD tells Armaan all of Ranveer's plans.
 Armaan then tells RD to give Ranveer whatever help he needs, but RD will still be on Armaan's side.
 At the celebration, Aleena poison Ranveer's glass, and he died, and Omisha, Aleena, and Armaan traveled in his private jet, but Armaan is really Betraying Aleena.
-But, Ranveer Comes to the scene and reveals that no one is Betraying Him, but Armaan Had been betrayed by Everyone except Omisha.
-(RD, Cherry, Aleena, Ranveer, and Godfather Anza where Betraying Armaan).
+But, Ranveer Comes to the scene and reveals that no one is Betraying Him, but Armaan had been betrayed by everyone except Omisha.
+(RD, Cherry, Aleena, Ranveer, and Godfather Anza were Betraying Armaan).
 After a long fight in the malfunctioning private jet.
 Everyone Escapes.
-Armaan Borrow 15 Billion From Godfather Anza, But Armaan Realised That his Savings and Bearer Bonds where fake.
-So Anza takes everything from Armaan including His Crime Syndicate, Cars, Mansion, Yacht, Private Jet, Casinos, Savings, Fraud Businesses and Omisha Left Him.
-Armaan is now Bankrupted.
+Armaan Borrowed 15 Billion From Godfather Anza, But Armaan realized that his Savings and Bearer Bonds were fake.
+So Anza takes everything while Omisha dumps him for Anza.
+Armaan is bankrupted.

 Ranveer lays flowers on Sonia's grave as Alina watches on.
 They then meet up with RD and Cherry, and Ranveer gives RD 10% of the money they made from ruining Armaan.
 There, Ranveer reveals that the Shroud was never even stolen from the Church of Turin because it was too holy to be sold in the underworld market.
 RD then tells Alina that he never trusted her even though Ranveer trusted her fully.
 Ranveer reveals that, after everyone left the ruins of Antalya, Alina came back to take Ranveer to the jet.
 Then, they reveal how Alina switched the real money with the fake money while Ranveer and Armaan were fighting in the jet.
 RD then says that he does not want to risk his life again and makes Ranveer promise to never meet him again.
 Ranveer shakes on the promise but then warns RD that promises are made to be broken.
 RD and Cherry then leave in one small aircraft, while Ranveer and Alina leave in another.